 - Our Koorie Education Support Officer (KESO) liaises with and supports our Indigenous families.

-- We currently have five Teacher Aides on staff who assist teachers in classrooms and provide extra learning support for students, both one on one and in small groups.
+- We currently have eight Teacher Aides on staff who assist teachers in classrooms and provide extra learning support for students, both one on one and in small groups.

 - We work with a number of community organisations to offer additional supports to students and their families as required.
 These include The Smith Family, Ganbina, Rumbalara, State Schools Relief, Orange Door and Lighthouse Project.